An Overview of Runestone Interactive¶

 What is the value of 25 expressed as an octal number (base 8)? \b25\b That's base 10! .* 25 in octal please! \\b31\\b

-There is also a way of giving your students some simple programming problems where the code is already there for them but not indented or in the correct order.
-Think of it like coding with refrigerator magnets!
-Use drag-and-drop to get everything right.
+And finally here is a way of giving your students some simple programming problems where the code is already there for them but not indented or in the correct order.
+Use drag-and-drop to get everthing right.

 sc-1-3: Construct a block of code that correctly implements the accumulator pattern.x = 0 for i in range(10) x = x + 1